m3rcer/m3rcer.github.io/_posts/coding/python/CodeInjector/2021-29-07-Code_Injector.md

 ---
-title: A Credential/Url sniffer program
+title: A Code Injector program
 date: 2021-07-29 09:45:47 +07:00
 categories: python_101
 #modified: 20-08-29 09:24:47 +07:00
 #tags: [blog, netlify, jekyll, github]
-description: A program to sniff Credentials.
+description: A program to injects arbitary code  into the response of a HTTP request.
 ---